SGO34/GSG-doc-GitPages/2creatingYourSchema.md

 ---
-title: 'Creating your schema'
+title: "Creating your schema"
-metaTitle: 'Creating your schema'
+metaTitle: "Creating your schema"
-metaDescription: 'Here we describe the creation of a schema to be used with graphql-sequelize-generator'
+metaDescription: "Here we describe the creation of a schema to be used with graphql-sequelize-generator"
 sidebar: Documentation
 hideAnchor: false
 showTitle: true